sgupta401/s3-object-browser/README.md

 The Aspect-Oriented Programming approach allows for clean separation of concerns, where the logging logic is decoupled from the business logic, enhancing maintainability and scalability of the application.

+#### Sequence Diagram: Audit Log endpoint `/audit_log`

 ![Audit Log endpoint _audit_log](https://github.com/user-attachments/assets/037e888d-de8a-4a57-92ff-3f10e9fea955)

+#### Steps:

+#### 1. User Initiates Request
+- **Logged In User**:
+  - Makes an HTTP request to the `/audit_log` endpoint.
+This action typically occurs from a web browser or other client interface where the user is already authenticated.

+#### 2. Controller Handles Request
+- **AuditController**:
+  - Receives the request to fetch audit logs.
+  - This controller is responsible for handling web requests related to audit logs.

+#### 3. Retrieve Audit Logs
+- **AuditRepository (H2 DB)**:
+  - The `AuditController` invokes the `findAll()` method on the `AuditRepository`.
+  - This repository layer interacts with the H2 database to retrieve all audit log entries stored in the database.

+#### 4. Return Audit Logs
+- **AuditRepository (H2 DB)**:
+  - Returns a list of all audit logs to the `AuditController`.
+  - The data returned is typically a collection of audit entries that record user activities or system events.

+#### 5. Send Response to User
+- **AuditController**:
+  - Receives the list of audit logs and packages them into a JSON format.
+  - Sends the audit logs JSON response back to the logged-in user.

 ### Health Check
 ![Health Check (_health)](https://github.com/user-attachments/assets/0bc8fecc-99fa-47a8-b593-6bfe5569fdac)